fyookball/ChainBet/MULTIPLAYER.md

 ## Scheme

 First, the main betting script is constructed.
-It can spend outputs in two ways.
-First, if all parties sign.
-Second, if the winner produces all the secrets.
+It can spend outputs in either of two ways.  **a)** If all parties sign, or **b)**, if the winner signs and produces all the secrets.
 The winner is determined by the modulo method described in the the [dice protocol](https://github.com/fyookball/ChainBet/edit/master/DICE_ROLL.md).

-This betting script is then funded by all participants using a timelocked transaction
+This betting script is then funded by all participants using a timelocked transaction, producing a transaction hash and a single output.
+Each participant needs to contribute (*N \* Bet Amount* ) where N is the number of players.
+The total amount of this transaction will be ( *N^2 \* Bet Amount).

+Next, a second transaction is created that spends

 ![Scheme](https://raw.githubusercontent.com/fyookball/ChainBet/master/images/multilock-small.png)